 The BA (Hons) Design programme of study at the Vakalo College, offers the specialisation pathways of Digital Design, Graphic Design and Interior Design.
 The aim of the Programme is to provide a broad-based art and design education in which specialised training may soundly develop.
-The programme is divided into two parts: Part One covers the first year of study (Level 4), during which all students follow a common design curriculum.
-Part Two covers the second and third years of study (or Levels 5 and 6) in which you pursue a specialisation pathway of your choosing in either Digital or Graphic or Interior Design.
+The programme is divided into two parts: Part One covers the first year of study (Level 4), during which all students follow a common design curriculum, which includes elements of all three design areas corresponding to the specialisations offered.
+Part Two covers the second and third years of study (or Levels 5 and 6) in which students pursue a specialisation pathway of their choosing in either Digital or Graphic or Interior Design.
 The programme at all Levels offers a Theory component while an Art component is included in level 4 and 5 to support the progressively widening design component which is offered at all stages.
-The design component is common to all students in Stage 1, while at Stages 2 and 3 it includes Digital or Graphic or Interior Design, according to the pathway specialisation you have chosen to pursue
+The design component introducing the three pathways is common to all students in Stage 1 in order to inform their specialisation choice, while at Stages 2 and 3 it covers either Digital or Graphic or Interior Design, according to the specialisation pathway they have chosen to pursue.